calvinckho/capacitor-jitsi-meet/README.md

 const result = await Jitsi.joinConference({
    roomName: 'room1', // room identifier for the conference
    url: 'https://meet.jit.si' // endpoint of the Jitsi Meet video bridge,
-   channelLastN: '-1', // default -1. see config.js for more info on the last n feature
    startWithAudioMuted: true, // start with audio muted
    startWithVideoMuted: false // start with video muted });